nickgamb/mindgardenai-site/src/pages/about/index.md

 ### Our Commitment

 We are dedicated to making a positive impact on mental health care.
 Our commitment to innovation, personalization, and ethical practices drives us to create solutions that empower individuals to take control of their mental health journey.

+### Privacy and Data Protection

+At MindGarden AI, we take your privacy seriously.
+We are committed to protecting your personal information and ensuring the confidentiality of your data.
+We will never sell or distribute your personal data to third parties.
+The only data we store is that which is necessary for authentication purposes, allowing you to securely access our platform.
+Your mental health data and insights remain private and under your control.